oventi/danta/README.md

 a set of tools, frameworks, code and boilerplate to generate static sites and apps with a headless cms, html5, javascript and css.

+## installation
+- run `yarn link` in `./lib`
+- add symblinks in builders and projects
+- run `yarn link danta` in each builder and project

 ## specific enforcements
 danta requires certain languages, formats and frameworks to be used